The best digital magazine maker - 10+ tools compared cover

 YUMPU is a digital publishing platform designed to turn static PDFs into interactive, SEO-friendly ePapers.
 It helps businesses, publishers, and creators attract more readers and customers by transforming their content into dynamic flipbooks, brochures, catalogs, or magazines with ease.
 With award-winning technology, YUMPU ensures your publications achieve top rankings on Google and gain visibility among millions of readers worldwide.

-Similar to the other magazine making software programs, the process starts with uploading a PDF.
-Once uploaded, you have multiple settings on the page: basic information, visibility, player settings, embed, analytics, and QR code.
-Here is where you can also add interactivity through the Hotspot editor.
+Similar to other magazine-making software programs, the process starts with uploading a PDF.
+Once uploaded, you have multiple settings on the page: basic information (included in the free plan), visibility settings, player settings, PROKuisk Settings, embed, analytics, and QR code.

 Canva is an online platform that empowers any individual or team, regardless of experience, to create impressive designs.
 Users can choose between thousands of professionally made templates and then customize and share them with a few clicks.
 Additionally, you can create a Canva flipbook using Flipsnack for an engaging, interactive design experience.